Amyur/machine-learning/README.md

-# web_scraping_and_ETL_projects
+# machine learning
-It's a repository which contains projects where I extract information from different web sites.
+It's a repository which contains miniprojects about machine learning